 From the second half of the 20th century, the number of studies supporting the healthy body, healthy mind idea increased.
 The research discovered that, just as mental distress can lead to physical dysfunction, healthy states of mind can boost physical well-being.

 Most recently, Harvard neuroscientist Sara Lazar studied the brains of meditators versus non-meditators.
 Lazar was able to observe increased white matter in the hippocampus.
 This is linked to a good memory, compassion, and introspection, which can lead to successful aging.
-Although there is much more to discover how a healthy body is connected to a healthy mind, it’s safe to say working towards a stronger connection between the two will change your life for the better.
+Although there is much more to discover in regards to how a healthy body is connected to a healthy mind, it’s safe to say that building a stronger connection between the two will change your life for the better.

 Benefits Of A Balanced Mind-Body Connection